Simplemux/simplemux/README.md

  - Transport mode: IP/UDP is used for tunneling (with a common UDP port)

 ROCH feedback messages are always sent in IP/UDP packets.

+A research paper about Simplemux can be found here: http://diec.unizar.es/~jsaldana/personal/chicago_CIT2015_in_proc.pdf

+A presentation about Simplemux can be found here: http://es.slideshare.net/josemariasaldana/simplemux-traffic-optimization